 6: Set goals and schedule your practice

-It’s much harder to achieve your goals if you’re not specific on what they are.
+It’s much harder to achieve your goals if you’re not specific about what they are.

-The guitar practice generator is a very useful tool which will show you exactly what you need to practice right now in order to reach your musical goals.
+The guitar practice generator is a very useful tool that will show you exactly what you need to practice right now in order to reach your musical goals.

 7: Learn as much music theory as you need and apply it